 What she did: The wooden building had to be almost rebuilt from scratch and reroofed.
 A new kitchen and bathroom were fitted and an ornate balustrade added around the veranda.
 The clapboard exterior was repainted

-Turning it into that dream home, however, was quite an undertaking.
+Turning it into Molly’s dream home, however, was quite an undertaking.
 The building was a wreck.
 Its riverside setting and its former life as a laundry made it wet and dank - the two huge vats that had been used for boiling up hot water from the river were still there.
-The wooden joists were completely rotten, and the house had to be practically rebuilt, but Molly felt it was well worth the effort.
+The wooden joists were completely rotten, and the house had to be practically rebuilt, but not even that would deter Molly from owning her pretty chalet-style home, and she felt it was well worth the effort.

-A wooden floor suitable for the underfloor heating was laid throughout, originally.
+She laid a wooden floor throughout, originally, choosing carefully so that it would be suitable for the underfloor heating.
 Unfortunately, just over a year later, a flood from a burst pipe damaged the floor in the hall and living room, and it all had to be replaced.
 Molly chose slate this time, a more hardwearing and practical choice.

 The wooden kitchen cabinetry was handmade by local craftsman Gary Luke.
 ‘He made the sink unit and an open-shelved cabinet; the rest of the kitchen is freestanding, bought on Ebay,’ says Molly.

 The finishing touch for the laundry’s new incarnation as a riverside sanctuary is an indulgent bathroom complete with cast-iron bath.
 Molly bought the bathtub online; for similar, try The Cast Iron Bath Company (opens in new tab).
 The floor tiles are from Strathearn Stone & Timber (opens in new tab).
 She bought the curtains from Oka (opens in new tab) and the print from the Edinburgh College of Art (opens in new tab)degree show.